By Gaby Dufrense-Cyr, CBT-FLE

 - Confident-aggressive dogs are just that, confident.
 Such dogs might want to interact socially or not, it all depends on how they feel at that specific moment in that particular situation.
 Note that the situation can change in a fraction of a second.
 Confident-aggressive dogs are pleasant until they are not.
 It is touch-and-go with them.

 All three categories of responses are problematic for dogs when they are outside in public situations.
 Fortunately, there is a simple concept every human can adhere to; it is called critical space.
 Humans have a critical space; it is called intimate space.
-The critical space of a dog varies based on their size (see image).
+The critical space of a dog varies based on its size (see image).
 Think of it as an invisible bubble around them that ensures self-preservation.
 The social space protects the dog's critical space.
 It is the tampon area between critical and public space and serves to evaluate possible incoming conflict.

 Take a moment to think about all this.
 Would you like a strange to come up to you unannounced and stroke your hair and say “you’re so cute; I just want to cuddle with you,” I guess not, so why do people force themselves into unfamiliar dogs’ critical spaces?
 I have a few ideas about why, but I will keep that for another article.